lupyuen/pinephone-emulator/README.md

 # Debug the Unicorn Emulator

-_To troubleshoot the MMU Fault..._
+_To troubleshoot the Arm64 MMU Exception..._

 _Can we use a debugger to step through Unicorn Emulator?_